emanuel-minetti/actix-rest-vue-setup/README.md

 client.
 (This may not be the optimal setup, but it keeps everything nicely in place (and in *one* repository :grinning:)).
 As a CSS framework [Bootstrap](https://getbootstrap.com/) is used.
-The boilerplate is not very optioned, so many choices are hardcoded.
+The boilerplate is a bit opinionated, so many choices are hardcoded.

 The Component testing is done via [Reqwest](https://docs.rs/reqwest/latest/reqwest/) for the API and where needed via Vitest for the client.
 The whole app is E2E tested